| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 phi0 |

 Numeric.
-The prediction value for unseen data, i.e. an estimate of the expected prediction without conditioning on any features.
-Typically we set this value equal to the mean of the response variable in our training data, but other choices such as the mean of the predictions in the training data are also reasonable. |
+The prediction value for unseen data, i.e., an estimate of the expected prediction without conditioning on any features.
+Typically set this equal to the mean of the response in the training data, but alternatives such as the mean of the training predictions are also reasonable. |

 max_n_coalitions |